He-Is-HaZaRdOuS/404pr1-historical/README.md

 Open the project folder in CLion and configure the Debug and Release profiles. </br>

 ### Visual Studio (2022)
+Be sure to have installed the CMake build tools from the Visual installer. </br>
 Open the project folder in explorer, shift-right click and open with Visual Studio. </br>

 </br>